All articles

 EIC’s 27.5 million figure is the most comprehensive workforce count in the industry.
 It aggregates direct event jobs (planners, venue staff, exhibitors, AV production), indirect jobs up the supplier chain, and induced jobs created by household spending from event-supported wages.

-Sources: BLS, PCMA Convene, Events Industry Council.
+Sources: BLS, Events Industry Council.

 Planner and Marketer Sentiment (2026 Outlook)